lmammino/loige.co/content/posts/2021-08-04_provision-ubuntu-ec2-with-cdk/index.md

 ## What is CDK

 Ok, if you know CDK already, you can just skip this section.
-If you don't, how in the world wide web did you end up in this page? 😅
+If you don't, how on the world wide web did you end up on this page? 😅

 [CDK](https://aws.amazon.com/cdk/) stands for **Cloud Development Kit** and it's a relatively new tool from Amazon to write infrastructure as code (_IaC_).

-It is thought to help you to define all your cloud infrastructure programmatically so you can keep it versioned and you can have a reproducible deployment process.
-If you use CDK you won't have to go in the AWS web console and click around to provision resources, you'll write code and use command line tools (or CI/CD pipelines) to do all of that for you.
+CDK allows you to define all your cloud infrastructure programmatically so you can keep it versioned and you can have a reproducible deployment process.
+If you use CDK you won't have to go in the AWS web console and click around to provision resources, you'll write code and use command-line tools (or CI/CD pipelines) to do that for you.

 If you have used tools like **Terraform** or **CloudFormation** already, CDK addresses the same type of problems.
 What's different with CDK is that you don't have to write a ton of JSON, Yaml or learn a new markup language such as [HCL](https://github.com/hashicorp/hcl).

-In fact, with CDK you can use your favourite programming language (TypeScript, Python, Java and C# are supported right now) and you can define the resources in your cloud infrastructure by importing classes and instantiating objects.
+In fact, with CDK you can use your favorite programming language (TypeScript, Python, Java and C# are supported right now) and you can define the resources in your cloud infrastructure by importing classes and instantiating objects.

 Just to give you an example, this is how you can create a new SSM parameter using CDK (TypeScript):